Home

 W

-wash sale: This type of sale involves selling and then buying the same stock in order to gain a tax benefit.
+Wash sale: This type of sale involves selling and then buying the same stock in order to gain a tax benefit.

 Back to Index